Comps for Mathematics or Mathematics/Statistics Majors

-Math Comps is designed to assist students in completing the transition from classroom learning of our discipline to independent learning.
-There are two varieties of mathematics comps: individual comps and group comps.
+Math and Stats Comps are designed to assist students in completing the transition from classroom learning of our discipline to independent learning.
+There are two varieties of comps: independent comps and group comps.
 The department will make every effort to accommodate students’ preferences between these two options.
 Both options include a requirement that majors accumulate a total of eight talk-credits during the junior and senior years by attending the comps talks of their colleagues.

-The essence of group comps is a prolonged, shared experience of doing mathematics.
+The essence of group comps is a prolonged, shared experience of doing mathematics or statistics.
 The faculty takes a very broad view of what, exactly, this means.
-We intend to offer opportunities for students: to engage in original research; to apply mathematics in significant, real-world settings, typically with an industrial, governmental, or non-profit partner; to study original historical documents; and to engage in pedagogical research.
+We intend to offer opportunities for students: to engage in original research; to apply mathematics or statistics in significant, real-world settings, typically with an industrial, governmental, or non-profit partner; to study original historical documents; and to engage in pedagogical research.
 Specific projects will vary from year to year with topics limited only by the imaginations of our faculty and students.
 Group comps typically run for at least two terms.
-The default expectation is that each project culminates in both a public presentation of the results and a paper submitted to the faculty.
+The default expectation is that each project culminates in both a public presentation of the results and a paper/poster or some other final product submitted to the faculty.

 Students typically work in groups of two to four supervised by a single faculty member.
 Students should expect regular group meetings with the advisor (once or twice weekly is typical), as well as other regular meetings with the group without the advisor, in addition to time spent working alone.
 Comps should be a top academic priority; faculty expect to see an intense commitment to the project from every student in the group.
-Distinction may be earned in group comps for work exhibiting exceptional levels of creativity, synthesis, and/or depth of understanding.
+An individual may be awarded distinction in group comps for work exhibiting outstanding initiative and effort resulting in an exceptional level of some or all of the following: depth of understanding, creativity, synthesis, and effective communication.

 Once underway, a typical two-term project will follow the timetable below; three-term projects require the obvious adjustments.